baile320/presentations/docker-intro/Notes.md

 4. F5: If the application will be load balanced, the F5 will distribute traffic to the pool members, which are the docker hosts.

 ## The End
 There's a ton more to docker.
-We've really only discussed pretty simple web applications, but docker can run practically any kind of service you'd want.
+We've really only discussed pretty simple web applications, but docker can run practically any kind of service you'd want ("microservices").

 It's so powerful and abstract and "simple" to use that it's easy to forget how complicated it really is under the hood.
 It feels like magic.